Abtz-Labs/bare/README.md

 #### `include`

+Optional.
 Global array of file patterns to include in the deployment package.
 Used as fallback when not defined per-server.

 #### `ignore`

+Optional.
 Global array of file patterns to exclude from the deployment package (default: `[".git/*"]`).
 Used as fallback when not defined per-server.

 #### `keepReleases`

-#### `keepReleases`

-Number of releases to keep on the server (default: `5`).
+Optional.
+Number of releases to keep on the server as history (default: `5`).

 #### `healthCheck`

+Optional.
+When set, runs at the very end, after running all the deploy steps to make sure your deploy was successful.
+If health check fails, the deploy is automatically rolled back to its previous version.

 Health check configuration: